csc301-fall-2022/team-project-5-frontier-college-m/deliverable-2/iteration-02-review.md

 Every time somebody implements a feature, they create unit tests that ensure the program runs properly.
 This has been very useful as without unit testing, it becomes hard to track down where a program actually went wrong.
 The tests are documented properly, so if somebody wants to explore how someone else's code works, they can get a good understanding from the person who wrote the code, rather than someone who is assigned to write all unit tests.

-##### Discord as a communication channel

-communication has been quick and easy via discord.
-We have been able to separate groups and ideas into channels which makes different parts of our project much more accessible.
+##### Subteams

+For TD2, our group was divided into subteams responsible for the backend and the frontend.
+Within each subteam, we held meetings on Discord to hash out the overall design as well as split the work into tasks that are assigned to individual subteam members.
+These assignments are put onto our GitHub Projects board.
+Smaller subteams made it easier to schedule synchronous meetings, as well as facilitate asynchronous communication since the insights or questions a member has may primarily be relevant to individuals working on the same part of the project.
+In particular, this was useful when discussing issues during implementation and their solutions.

 #### Q2.
 Decisions that did not turn out as well as we hoped

 List **process-related** (i.e. team organization and how you work) decisions that, in retrospect, were not as successful as you thought they would be.

+##### Not starting to code earlier

+We all had packed and varying schedules which resulted in difficulty when coordinating times to work and meet for the project.
+This ultimately was detrimental to the project.

+##### Communication

+Despite process decisions such as weekly meetings and subteams, our team still had some communication issues.
+One example is how the various backend API endpoints were developed.
+Endpoints were split between multiple group members.
+When each member made their endpoints, finer implementation details were not effectively communicated, resulting in inconsistent design and formatting.

 ##### Partner meeting schedule

 During TD1, we decided on having partner meetings approximately once every two weeks.
 This turned out to be unsuccessful.
 At the beginning of TD2, we were planning on implementing a database with PostgreSQL and using Prisma as the ORM.
 Work had already started on the database when we met with our partner.
 They intended for data to be mainly located on their preexisting salesforce system so we had to pivot and scrap the work we did on the database.

-##### Communication

-Despite process decisions such as weekly meetings and subteams, our team still had some communication issues.
-One example is how the various backend API endpoints were developed.
-Endpoints were split between multiple group members.
-When each member made their endpoints, finer implementation details were not effectively communicated, resulting in inconsistent design and formatting.

-##### Not starting to code earlier

-We all had packed and varying schedules which resulted in difficulty when coordinating times to work and meet for the project.
-This ultimately was detrimental to the project.

 #### Q3.
 Planned changes